 NERS 576.
 Charged Particle Accelerators and Beams

-Principles and technology of electrostatic and electrodynamic accelerators, magnetic and electrostatic focusing, transient analysis of pulsed accelerators.
+Principles of electrostatic and electrodynamic charged particle accelerators, magnetic and electrostatic focusing, transient analysis of pulsed accelerators.
 Generation of intense electron and ion beams.
 Dynamics, stability, and beam transport in vacuum, neutral and ionized gases.
-Intense beams as drivers for inertial confinement and for high power coherent radiation.
+Intense beams as drivers of coherent radiation generation.
+Novel accelerations using plasma and dielectric materials.

 NERS 577.
 Plasma Spectroscopy